fallsoft-matt/programming-test/README.md

 3. I decided against using / displaying cloud information (as well as a few other data points) strictly in the interest of time

 ## Closing
 This was a super fun test to knock out; I greatly enjoyed looking at the raw data from various airports I frequent (KORL, KRQB).

 I also wanted to say that the JSON object returned from the endpoint seemed really well designed, so I wanted to give a shout out to whoever had a hand in that.

+PS.
+While running the project, I recommend trying the Swipe to delete feature on the list of Airports.